One-Time Compilation of Device-Level Instructions for Quantum Subroutines: Results

 Fig.~\ref{fig:calib_plot} presents the performance advantage of the \ac{dlpc} technique for the optimal calibration procedure proposed in ~\cite{stace2022optimised}.
 Their proposal has a calibration routine for single-qubit pulses using 2 parameters and for two-qubit routines using 5 parameters.
 For $N$ qubits, the total number of parameters can then be represented as $2N + 5\binom{N}{2}$.
 The number of iterations required for convergence is proportional to the number of parameters in the system, resulting in a superlinear scaling of iterations with qubit size.
 The parameterized kernel for this routine takes in the qubits being optimized, the amplitude modulations, and the pulse duration as parameters for the piece-wise constant pulse.
 Our technique compiles this kernel to the device only once, while in the naive approach, this compilation cost has at least quadratic scaling.
 Their calibration routine claims to converge to the optimal routines using 50-100 shots per experiment.
 Given single and two-qubit pulses on the order of the single and two-qubit gate times mentioned above, the total runtime of the experiment is then dominated by the compilation time.
 This results in the total runtime scaling similar to the compilation time of the routine.

 Fig.~\ref{fig:rb_plot} similarly demonstrates our technique for the \ac{rb} system characterization routine.
 The parameterized kernel here consists of the native gate set that makes up every circuit in the characterization routine and takes in the sequence of gates to be run every iteration as parameters.
 The demonstration executed 10 circuits for each sequence length.
 The naive compilation approach re-compiles this for every circuit, resulting in a compilation that grows with the number of circuits and number of gates in each circuit being executed on the quantum computer.
-Here each circuit is repeated for 100 shots, resulting in a runtime that is dominated by the compilation time for typical sequence lengths (which are at most on the order of ~$10^{3}$).
-Consequently, the total runtime for the \ac{rb} routine scales much faster when using the naive approach relative to our proposed technique The demonstration here only explores scaling \ac{rb} with its sequence length, however, its scaling with system size shows a similar trend to that of the calibration routine.
+Here each circuit is repeated for 100 shots, resulting in a runtime that is dominated by the compilation time for typical sequence lengths (which are at most on the order of ~$10^{2}$).
+Consequently, the total runtime for the \ac{rb} routine scales much faster when using the naive approach relative to our proposed technique.
+DLPC's gain would be further amplified on \ac{rb} protocols~\cite{Harper_2019, Granade_2015} that randomize the circuit run for each shot.
+The demonstration here only explores scaling \ac{rb} with its sequence length, however, its scaling with system size shows a similar trend to that of the calibration routine.
 This is because, similar to calibration, characterization routines also characterize subsets of qubits, resulting in an additional factor of $O(N^2)$ machine compilations.